-Technological Singularity: Is the AI takeover imminent?
+Technological singularity: Is the AI takeover imminent?

 In 1984, Hollywood introduced us to the US military’s global artificial intelligence (AI) project, Skynet – a system that, in the interest of self-preservation, led to humans being exterminated in order to create an overpowering, global artificial intelligence hierarchy.
 The system that was originally activated by the military to control the national arsenal soon begins to learn at an exponential rate and gains artificial consciousness, which seeks to destroy humanity.